starlilyth/Linux-PoolManager/README.md

 -----

 Reqirements: Linux running cgminer or clone.
 Built and tested on litecoin-bamt 1.2.
-Packages req: Perl5 + libjson-perl, libyaml-perl, rrdtool.

-NOTE!
-Installation does not check dependencies yet.
 This should work out of the box on BAMT, but will need the following Perl modules on clean Linux installs :

 * libjson-perl
 * libyaml-perl